Dave-Lowndes/DavesEEAddin/README.md

-## There's an updated version of this for later versions of Visual Studio [here](https://github.com/Dave-Lowndes/DavesVisualStudioVisualizers/tree/master/CppCustomVisualizer)
+## There's an updated version of this with additional visualizers for later versions of Visual Studio [here](https://github.com/Dave-Lowndes/DavesVisualStudioVisualizers/tree/master/CppCustomVisualizer)

 # DavesEEAddin
 An extended version of the Microsoft Visual Studio debugger sample expression evaluator EEAddin.
 It currently supports the following Windows types: